 - all network services installed

-and this pretty much independent of the vendor, version and technology.
+and this is pretty much independent of the vendor, version, and technology.
 Using our NetAce we do not need to write any adaptation Software for any network element.
 This is just not necessary and therefore not foreseen in the concept”.

 Integrated Heritage: the discovery-part of NetAce is a very sophisticated enhancement of a tool (ASPEN), which is already since more than 15 years in several networks in the market.
-It therefore includes not only a huge experience in advanced Network & Service Management experience, but also a huge amount of data of the most important Network Elements (NEs) of practically all known vendor – it has included all MIBs, knows all CLI-commands and speaks all Network access protocols (SNMP, TL1, NETCONF, Rest, SOAP, S/FTP,..).
-In the seldom case that a NE is not known, it can me integrated within max.
-1 hour in the DB of NetAce, with it’s easy to use Device Manager – no adaption SW just modeled according to the respective abstraction rules.
-So far we have not found any device, which we could included in less then 1 hour in our Database.
+It, therefore, includes not only a huge experience in advanced Network & Service Management but also a huge amount of data of the most important Network Elements (NEs) of practically all known vendors – it has included all MIBs, knows all CLI-commands and speaks all Network access protocols (SNMP, TL1, NETCONF, Rest, SOAP, S/FTP,..).
+In the seldom case that a NE is not known, it can be integrated within max.
+1 hour in the DB of NetAce, with its easy-to-use Device Manager – no adaption SW just modeled according to the respective abstraction rules.
+So far we have not found any device, which we couldn’t include in less than 1 hour in our Database.

 Unique Model Discovery and Design: NetAce can discover not only devices but also almost every service deployed with a specific mechanism which either:

-Those detected or installed sequences called Network Entities can be used as kind of Lego-Blocks to design new Services.
-This design is done in a very intuitive and easy to use Design Tool, which automatically make sure that the syntax is correct, parameters are consistent and the right range, rules applies etc. With this Design Tool new services can be designed and deployed very fast.
+Those detected or installed sequences called Network Entities can be used as a kind of Lego-Blocks to design new Services.
+This design is done in a very intuitive and easy-to-use Design Tool, which automatically makes sure that the syntax is correct, parameters are consistent and have the right range, rules apply, etc. With this Design Tool, new services can be designed and deployed very fast.
 All devices and services are stored in one consistent big-data type of network inventory.

-From our experience we know that exactly the same Network Element from exactly the same vendor, with exactly the same software load can look different and can be used in a slightly different manner, when it is installed in the network from operator A compared to one running in the network of operator B. Reasons are because e.g. the different CLI-commands to configure certain NEs have been applied in different timely sequence.
+From our experience we know that the exact same Network Element from exactly the same vendor, with exactly the same software load, can look different and can be used in a slightly different manner when it is installed in the network from operator A compared to one running in the network of operator B. Reasons are because e.g. the different CLI-commands to configure certain NEs have been applied in a different timely sequence.
 It is the power of NetAce that all those differences can be discovered and incorporated in the transition.

-Those capabilities (Device management, Design tool, Service Discovery & Management, Device & Service Repository) is consistently managed by a one unified graphical Use Interface.
-This UI creates a universal and very easy to use description of all devices and services – that’s why every device and service can be handled without any software adaptor i.e. codeless.
+Those capabilities (Device management, Design tool, Service Discovery & Management, Device & Service Repository) are consistently managed by one unified graphical Use Interface.
+This UI creates a universal and very easy-to-use description of all devices and services – that’s why every device and service can be handled without any software adaptor i.e. codeless.

 This type of flexibility allows NetAce to find all services in a brownfield network and transfer any service based on any equipment completely codeless into a new SDN/NFV-world of a Digital Service Provider.

-With all those arguments I still could not 100% convince my friend .. so, I offered him a really life demo of our tool to show him exactly those capabilities.
+With all those arguments I still could not 100% convince my friend .. so, I offered him a real-life demo of our tool to show him exactly those capabilities.

-If you are interested also to understand on how this extremely attractive and very unique Discovery + Engine of NetAce works, contact us … to agree also with you a demo and to hopefully also convince you!
+If you are interested also to understand how this extremely attractive and very unique Discovery + Engine of NetAce works, contact us … to agree to have a demo with you also, and to hopefully convince you too!